impshum/Reddit-Notifier/README.md

 # Reddit Notifier

-Python bot to send notifications via email threads via email.
+Python bot to send notifications via email when keywords are found on Reddit.

 ### Install dependencies